geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/onboarding.md

 # Onboarding

-Welcome, new GGC developer!
+Welcome, new GGC Alpha Release developer!
 This page provides a checklist of things required to get started developing our technology.

 ## Site access

 You will need access to the following:

-* Our Discord server.
+* The GGC Discord server.
 Request an invite from Philip or Jenna.
-* The GGC github organization.
+* The GGC GitHub organization.
 Please send Philip your GitHub username and he will invite you.
 * The ggc_app Firebase project.
 Please send Philip your gmail account name and he will add you.

 ## Proficiency in Dart and Flutter